 Keep green metal transformer boxes clear of obstructions

-With warm spring weather comes yard work, especially now during the COVID-19 crisis, when some folks might find gardening as a way to get outside and enjoy sunny days—while maintaining safe distancing practices.
-Customers with neighborhood high-voltage equipment and transformers in their yards can do a lot to help themselves, their neighbors and SMUD work crews stay safe by maintaining clearance around the green metal utility boxes.
+With warm spring weather comes yard work and SMUD wants customers with high-voltage equipment and transformers in their yards to help keep everyone safe by maintaining clearance around the green metal utility boxes.

-Remember to keep eight feet of space around this equipment, especially in front of any access doors, when planting trees and shrubs, or building fences and other structures.
+Remember to keep eight feet of space around this equipment when planting trees and shrubs, or building fences and other structures.
 Proper clearance helps SMUD crews restore power more quickly and safely during a power outage.
 It also helps them perform scheduled maintenance more safely and efficiently.
 The clearance is a legal requirement, as regulated by the California Code of Regulations.